trace4cats/trace4cats/README.md

 # Span sampling
 sampling:
   sample-probability: 0.05 # Optional - must be between 0 and 0.1.
 0.1 being always sample, and 0.0 being never
-  span-names: some-span-name # Optional - name of spans to sample (may be partial match)
+  span-names: # Optional - name of spans to sample (may be partial match)
-  cache-ttl-minutes: 10 # Cache duration for sample decision, defaults to 2 mins
+    - some-span-name   cache-ttl-minutes: 10 # Cache duration for sample decision, defaults to 2 mins
   max-cache-size: 500000 # Max number of entries in the sample decision cache, defaults to 1000000

 # Optional attribute filtering